teendevops/teendevops-web/README.md

 # Installation
 ## Automatically
+1. Clone or download this repository
-1. Simply execute the script `install.sh`
+2. Simply execute the script `install.sh`
-2. And double check `includes/config.php` just in case
+3. And double check `includes/config.php` just in case

 ## Manually
 1. Clone or download this repository